Answers to the most searched questions about COVID-19 vaccines

 Yes, you can still get vaccinated if you have had COVID-19 and have recovered.

 However, you should not get vaccinated if:

-- You have active infection with COVID-19 and are under isolation: you should wait until you have been released from isolation, or
+- You have an active COVID-19 infection and are under isolation: you should wait until you have been released from isolation, or

 What are the common side effects of a COVID-19 vaccine?

 Some people do get side effects after receiving the vaccine.
 For most people, mild side effects resolve within a day or so.
 The most commonly reported symptoms:

 - From the Pfizer/Comirnaty vaccine - pain at the injection site, fatigue, headache, muscle pain, joint pain, and chills.

 - From the Moderna vaccine - pain at the injection site, fatigue, headache, muscle pain, chills, joint pain, swollen lymph nodes in the same arm as the injection, nausea and vomiting, and fever.